karisigurd4/DocumentLab/README.md

   * Query: ```AllAmounts: Any [Amount];```
   * When we use *any*, results are returned in a json array

 You send in a bitmap of a document and a *query script* and the rest is taken care of for you.
-The results are returned in raw json format.
+The results are returned in structured json format.

 # Download